genesisbenedith/ig_follower_checker/README.md

 # ig_follower_checker
-This is a Python script that checks which Instagram accounts are not following you back.
+This is a collection of scripts, one in JavaScript and another in Python, that checks which Instagram accounts are not following you back.

 # Features

 - Easily identify who is not following you back on Instagram.
-- Simple and flexible command-line interface using JSON input and CSV output.
+- Simple and flexible command-line interface using JSON input and CSV or TXT output.
 - Easy installation and setup with detailed instructions.
-- Works on any platform with Python 3 and a web browser.
+- Works on any platform with Python 3 or Node.js and a web browser.
 - No need to provide your Instagram login information or use a third-party service.
-- Export your results to a CSV file and analyze them in your favorite spreadsheet software.
+- Export your results to a CSV file or a TXT file and analyze them easily.

 # Installation
-To use this script, you need to have Python 3 installed on your computer.
+To use this script, you need to have Python 3 or Node.js installed on your computer.

 # Steps
 The script requires two JSON files: one with your list of followers and another with the list of accounts you are following.
 You can download these files from Instagram by following the steps below: